Retention Analysis: 6 Steps To Analyze & Report On Customer Retention

 An efficient retention analysis can help you understand at which point in their journey, your customers are more likely to churn.

-By studying your existing customers' behavior and the retention rate fluctuations, you can find out which stage of the journey is highly volatile.
+By studying your existing customers' behavior and the retention rate fluctuations, you can find out which stage of the new user journey is highly volatile.

 Once you have this information, you can adjust the marketing strategy to improve the retention efforts at the most vulnerable part of the customer's lifecycle and increase the number of users that stick with your product.

-The key to identifying where customers churn is the continuous analysis of their behavior with the retention and churn rates in mind.
+The key to identifying where customers churn is the continuous analysis of their behavior, right from onboarding, with retention and churn rates in mind.

 Determine why customers churn

 Retention analysis can show you the number of customers who churn and why.
 By doing this, you can identify behaviors associated with churning and acquire direct feedback.

 Figuring out when customers leave you, can help you identify weak spots in your strategy.
 Meanwhile, feedback offers a direct explanation of why a customer decides to churn.

-By adjusting your business strategy to battle the common reasons for churning, you can improve retention rates quickly and efficiently.
+By adjusting your business strategy to battle the common reasons for churning, you can increase retention rates quickly and efficiently.